KP119 (Middle Hellenistic Corinthian Molded Relief Ware, Concentric-Semicircle or “Shield” Bowl) [permalink]

 Description

-Corinthian molded relief ware, concentric-semicircle (“shield”) bowl.
+Concentric-semicircle (“shield”) bowl with molded decoration in relief.
 Slipped all over.
 Vertical, rounded rim.
 In exterior rim zone, a single row of bosses between double lines above and single line below.

 Fabric: 5Y 7/4, pink.
 Slip: 5YR 3/2, dark reddish brown.
-Somewhat hard, very fine fabric with uncommon, small, white and black inclusions.
+Somewhat hard, very fine fabric with uncommon, small, white (calcareous) and tiny black inclusions.
 Thin, even, semilustrous slip preserved in large patches.
+Corinthian.

 One small fragment preserves small part of rim and upper body.
-Heavy abrasion and slight gouging; thin, extensive encrustation.
+Heavy abrasion and slight gouging; worn breaks; thin, extensive encrustation.

 Published as